SteveGilham/altcover/docs/AltCover/Primitive-fsapidoc.md

 ## module `Primitive`
-This holds the weakly ("stringly") typed equivalent of the command line options

 ```
   [<RequireQualifiedAccess>]
   module Primitive = begin
 ```

+This holds the weakly ("stringly") typed equivalent of the command line options

 ### type `CollectOptions`

+The members correspond to the like-named command line options for `AltCover Runner`, except
+* `ExposeReturnCode` being the converse of the `dropReturnCode` option
+* `CommandLine` being the material after a `-- `

 ```
     [<NoComparison>]
     type CollectOptions =
+      {
-      { RecorderDirectory: System.String
+        RecorderDirectory: System.String
         WorkingDirectory: System.String
         Executable: System.String
         LcovReport: System.String